cpethe/Lasso-Regression-using-Coordinate-Descent/README.md

 This is my implementation of Lasso regression using an optimized version of the coordinate descent algorithm.

 The data was scraped from WineEnthusiast during the week of June 15th, 2017 and can be found on the analytics website Kaggle.
-This dataset provides a variety of features, the points, description (review), variety, country, province etc. FThe feature vectors for each review have been provided for this project.
+This dataset provides a variety of features, the points, description (review), variety, country, province etc. The feature vectors for each review have been provided for this project.

 File | Description
 ---- | -----------